spryker/spryker-shop-core/Bundles/ProductPackagingUnitWidget/src/SprykerShop/Yves/ProductPackagingUnitWidget/Theme/default/components/molecules/order-detail-product-packaging-unit/README.md

 # order-detail-product-packaging-unit (molecule)

-Displays a list of order details as table which includes product sku, name, price, quantity, and item total.
+Displays a list of order details as table which includes product SKU, name, price, quantity, and item total.

 ## Code sample